The Olympics is now a week past, yet only yesterday did I finish watching the coverage that I recorded on my DVR.

 This week, though, I was able to view the Olympics at a more leisurely pace, without the pressure of additional events being recorded on a dwindling amount of memory.
 I was finally able to watch the Gold medal match in men’s basketball, which was much closer than expected and a great game.

 The closing ceremonies were awe-inspiring, just like the opening ceremonies.
-But the one thing that I can’t shake is the knowledge that China reportedly spent close to $40 billion on the games.
+But the one thing that I can’t shake is the knowledge that China reportedly spent close to 40 billion dollars on the games.
 That’s an incredible amount of money that certainly could have been spent on more important investments or laudable pursuits.

-Throughout it though, I have truly realized that China is indeed a sleeping giant — and the giant is beginning to awake.
+Throughout it though, I have truly realized that China is indeed a sleeping giant—and the giant is beginning to awake.